 Lizzie’s Story – Cranial Cruciate Ligament Disease

-Lizzie is a 9 year old rescue Cairn Terrier who has lived with Mr and Mrs Shave for the past 8 years.
-They look Lizzie to see their primary care vet Alex Davies at Park Vets in Sidcup when she was presented with difficulty in walking on her hind limbs.
+Lizzie is a 9-year-old rescue Cairn Terrier who has lived with Mr and Mrs Shave for the past eight years.
+They took Lizzie to see their primary care vet Alex Davies, at Park Vets in Sidcup, when she was presented with difficulty in walking on her hind limbs.

 Lizzie had a number of side effects associated with the use of NSAIDs and controlling her pain was a challenge.
 Alex referred Lizzie to see Dr Miguel Solano at Fitzpatrick Referrals Orthopaedics and Neurology after he suspected bilateral cranial cruciate ligament disease.

 On clinical examination, Lizzie was diagnosed with unstable bilateral cranial cruciate ligament disease in her stifles.
 Additionally, pain on manipulation of her right hock and subsequent radiographic signs suggested severe degenerative joint disease.

 Mr and Mrs Shave were keen to explore surgical options in order to reduce her pain and improve her overall function.The choice of bilateral simultaneous surgery versus staged, was reviewed with Mr and Mrs Shave and Miguel explained in detail the potential complications, recovery time, postoperative care and long-term outcome.
 It was decided that a bilateral simultaneous tibial plateau-levelling osteotomy (TPLO) surgery was the best option for treatment.
 As Lizzie’s concurrent hock severe degenerative joint disease may hamper the outcome after TPLO surgery, subsequent pantarsal arthrodesis was considered depending on her recovery.